TinQk/tools_for_gis_scientists/README.md

 PySAL : open-source meta-package that brings together a family of packages for spatial data science https://pysal.org/

+MomePy : Morphological Measuring in Python
-	MomePy : Momepy is a library for quantitative analysis of urban form - urban morphometrics.
+Momepy is a library for quantitative analysis of urban form - urban morphometrics.
 It is part of PySAL (Python Spatial Analysis Library) and is built on top of GeoPandas, other PySAL modules and networkX.

+> Some of the functionality that momepy offers:
+> Measuring dimensions of morphological elements, their parts, and aggregated structures.
+> Quantifying shapes of geometries representing a wide range of morphological features.
+> Capturing spatial distribution of elements of one kind as well as relationships between different kinds.
+> Computing density and other types of intensity characters.
+> Calculating diversity of various aspects of urban form.
+> Capturing connectivity of urban street networks
+> Generating relational elements of urban form (e.g. morphological tessellation)

 --> used for converting gdf to networkx graph

 geopandas : pandas with a geographic component, manipule les geoDataFrames https://geopandas.org/en/stable/docs.html